 The Garmin eLog eLog ELD app is one of the perfect solutions you need.

-The Garmin eLog app keeps all your information where they can be easily accessible, not in the cloud.
+- The Garmin eLog app keeps all your information where it can be easily accessible, not in the cloud.

 #4.
 Switchboard ELD

-Switchboard is another company that helped create an ELD app that is a truly high standard.
+Switchboard is another company that helped create an ELD app that is of a truly high standard.

 This ELD device is so straightforward and easy to use, and the user interface (UI) is very intuitive and easy for both the carrier web portal as well as the driver app and doesn’t require training.